Umělá inteligence I | Umělá inteligence II | Seminář z umělé inteligence

 The exam is oral with time for written preparation.
 The requirements correspond to the syllabus in the extent presented during the lectures.
 A part of the exam may be the design of an algorithm for a given problem.

 Students register to exams (select the examination date) via Student Information System.
-Exams will be in person, but on-line exam is possible in special situations and upon prior request.
+Exams will be in person.
 Each student will be given one question/topic based on what has been covered by lectures.
 The student will have 15 minutes to write the answer/solution and then 15 minutes to (orally) defend the answer.
-Be at the assigned location 10-15 minutes before your term.
+Be at the assigned location 10-15 minutes before your start time indicated in SIS.
 Students can answer in Czech/Slovak or English depending on their own choice.

 Contact